 Yes, you are permitted to leave a small bag in your respective starting line, where you must submit it to custodial staff present in the starting line in order to be brought directly after to the Finish Line.
 The bag must be your own personal bag, and be both properly closed and marked with the sticker provided in your kit.
 Please remember that while the organization will carefully handle all bags, it is not responsible for any stolen, lost, or damaged items, meaning we recommend that you do not leave any valuable items in the bag.

 The only mandatory items required to run the marathon, which must be used at all times, are the following: runner’s number, timing chip, and a non-disposable cup.
-Considering both the geographical and meteorological conditions present in the race zone, a detailed section labeled “Recommended Equipment” is provided in the official Runner’s Guide, where you will find additional suggestions to help improve your experience and safety during the race.
+Considering both the geographical and meteorological conditions present in the race zone, a detailed section labeled “Recommended Equipment” on our website, where you will find additional suggestions to help improve your experience and safety during the race.
 However, please remember that it is the runner’s responsibility to select and evaluate each article of clothing and/or equipment.

 Yes, it is permitted, but you must consider that for the case of the marathon, there is a mandatory cut-off schedule that must be respected.
 In the case that you do not manage to complete this cut-off schedule, you must be transported in the vehicle that will close the race.